gugarosa/cmpipe/doc/source/examples3.rst

 .. image:: filter.png
    :align: center

 Implementing the solution is easy.
-Simply wrap the original stage into a :mod:`~mpipe.FilterStage`:
+Simply wrap the original stage into a :mod:`~cmpipe.FilterStage`:

 .. container:: source-click-above